Dayne2x/Tic-Tac-Toe-Game/README.md

 # ![](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E) TicTacToe Game

-This is a TicTacToe game made with HTML, CSS and JS.
+This is a React refactor of a TicTacToe game made with HTML, CSS and JS.
 The users are able to play a game taking turns.
 The score board keeps track of wins and losses by either player as well as ties.
 The game can be played from multiple tabs, and the match will persist through tab refreshes.